JamyJones/jjdgdjf/msg.md

-How can i set the orientation of an html element
+In fabric js , how can i set the orientation of the view port